tpcarman/As-Built-Report/README.md

     Ensure the extracted folder is named 'PScribo'.
   - Run ```Import-Module PScribo```

-## Using the Documentation Scripts
+# Using the Documentation Scripts

 Each script utilises a common set of script parameters.
 Some scripts will use additional parameters.
-Additional script parameters will be shown in the script's README.md.
+Additional script parameters and relevant examples will be shown in the script's README.md.

 ### PARAMETER Format
     Specifies the output format of the report.